Articles

 Verify Address

-and scan the QR code provided by your chosen wallet softwareUsing Passport with Blue Wallet provides a great solution for receiving on the go, directly into your cold storage.
+Using Passport with Blue Wallet provides a great solution for receiving on the go, directly into your cold storage.
 Connection couldn’t be easier…

 Pair Wallet

-> Blue Wallet
+- In Blue Wallet tap

 Add Wallet

-> Scan or import a file
+>Scan or import a file

 Receive

-in Blue Wallet and scan the QR code with your Passport to verify a successful importAs with Sparrow Wallet, the most private way to interact with Blue Wallet is to do so through your own node.
+As with Sparrow Wallet, the most private way to interact with Blue Wallet is to do so through your own node.
 Not doing so will share your transactional data with a third party

 Blue Wallet